scuzzydude/asimov/asimov.md

 This film occurs in a more evolved society, where rather than a world where oil and property are valued, genius is valued above all else.

-The first three quarters of the movie is the same, Leonardo Da Vinci appears in Bruce Willis dream, leaves him waking to the though, "All the paintings in the world are not worth one single human life."
+The first three quarters of the movie is the same, Leonardo Da Vinci appears in Bruce Willis dream, leaves him waking to the thought, "All the paintings in the world are not worth one single human life."

-Cut to the Oval Office, Bruce Willis makes his final plea, saying he would lead the assuault himself rather than send his grandson, Joe Jonas to die for a French Art Museum."
+Cut to the Oval Office, Bruce Willis makes his final plea, saying he would lead the assuault himself rather than send his grandson, Joe Jonas, to die for a French Art Museum."

-Just behind The Presidents desk, a portal opens and Lenoardo and Robert DeNiro appear, costumed in high-Italian Renassicace garb.
+Just behind The Presidents desk, a time-portal opens and Lenoardo and Robert DeNiro appear, costumed in high-Italian Renassicace garb.
 DeNiro his hodling Leonardo by the scruff of his next."

 "Excuse me gentlemen, my name is Lorenzo de' Medici, and I want to know what this fool that works for me has been telling you."